0xZzZEN/AlgoVis/README.md

 An interactive, cross-platform algorithm visualizer built with C and raylib.
-Explore a vivid combination of logic, entertainment and art
+Explore a combination of logic, entertainment and art

 Educational project to understand how raylib works..
 Work In Progress